-- · Collected and reviewed all relevant Company information, including our historical compensation data and our organizational structure; - With input from management, the Compensation Committee evaluated the peer group of companies to use for executive compensation comparisons and made recommendations regarding modifications; - Assessed our compensation program's position relative to market for our directors, Named Executive Officers and other vice presidents and relative to our stated compensation philosophy; - · Prepared a report of its analysis, findings and recommendations for our executive and director compensation programs; and - · Completed other ad hoc assignments, such as helping with the design of incentive arrangements.
+- · Collected and reviewed all relevant Company information, including our historical compensation data and our organizational structure; - · With input from management, assisted the Compensation Committee in its evaluation of the peer group of companies to use for executive compensation comparisons and made recommendations regarding modifications: - Assessed our compensation program's position relative to market for our directors and Named Executive Officers and relative to our stated compensation philosophy; - · Prepared a report of its analysis, findings and recommendations for our executive and director compensation programs; and - · Completed other ad hoc assignments, such as helping with the design of incentive arrangements.

-NFPCC's reports were provided to the Compensation Committee and also used by Messrs.
+NFPCC's and CBIZ's reports were provided to the Compensation Committee and also used by Messrs.
 Rady and Kennedy in making their recommendations to the Compensation Committee.